latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 ![image](./img/disk5.png)

-Open the [Azure Portal](https://portal.azure.com) on the Azure Replication Appliance using the Microsoft Edge browser and navigate to the previousley created Azure Migrate project.
+Open the [Azure Portal](https://portal.azure.com) on the Azure Replication appliance using the Microsoft Edge browser and navigate to the previousley created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click *Discover* in the *Migration tools* box.

 ![image](./img/mig1.png)